All Episodes

 Hell, I understand what the guy was saying better than even he does.

-And that's that's from a uh a listener who he ends by saying, You say you know Trump, well, I know you.
+And that's from a listener who he ends by saying, you say you know Trump.

-Um the primary thing I think he's concerned about, he thinks that when I tell you that my interests and success here have to do within the broadcast community, he thinks that you might think that I will do whatever it takes to achieve broadcast success, even say things I don't believe.
+The primary thing I think he's concerned about, he thinks that when I tell you that my interests in success here have to do within the broadcast community, he thinks that you might think that I will do whatever it takes to achieve broadcast success, even say things I don't believe.

 Johnny Carson ever threw the monologue out and really did nothing but tell you what he thinks about things, and you'd think you're watching ESPN and you'd cancel your subscription.